 - Always inspect your bike before you ride.
 Just as a pilot thoroughly checks his or her plane from top to bottom before flying, riders should inspect their bikes before they ride each and every time.
 Things to look for are adequate fluids and properly functioning brakes, gears, mirrors, and chains.
 Maintaining adequate tire pressure is also very important.

-- Wear protective gear from head to toe.
+- Wear protective gear.
 On a motorcycle, you are quite exposed to the weather elements as well as the cement, other cars, and trees.
 Wearing a properly fitted motorcycle helmet, sufficient protective eyewear, thick pants, jackets, gloves, and boots will provide you with some protection if you are in an accident.
 Additionally, it is a good idea to wear bright and visible clothing.

 - Do not hit the road in the rain or snow (or on a windy day).
 Wet and icy roadways are dangerous for cars and even more so for motorcycles.
 Slippery surfaces and motorcycles are not a good combination.
 Never head out in the snow or if there is a chance it might snow; if you are caught in the rain, immediately find shelter and wait for at least 30 minutes before riding again.
 Windy conditions are also not ideal for motorcycle riding.